valtix-security/valtixlabs-google/README.md

 # valtixlabs-google
 This repo contains Terraform example that creates VPCs and a test instance.
-After deployment, you should have 3 VPCs and a test Ubuntu instance
+After deployment, you should have 3 VPCs and a test Ubuntu instance that is running Apache web services listening on port 80.

 <b>How to use:</b>